Local By Nature

-Select Harvests has continued to commit resources towards sustainability, ensuring our business remains a valuable partner in the communities in which we operate, and that we are contributing positively towards the environment.
+Select Harvests continues to commit resources towards sustainability, ensuring our business remains a valuable partner in the communities in which we operate, and that we are contributing positively towards the environment.

 Our emphasis has been on responsible and proactive water management, and the management of wildlife in our almond orchards.